 “She hid it at the orphanage too,” he said.
 “They had no clue, and neither did I until I found the paper.”

 Catrina jerked her head up.
 “It was on the paper?”
 She asked in confusion.

 Catrina nodded, as she watched her husband pull from his bag what he had traveled to Brooklyn for.
-With trembling hands, she took it from him, as her eyes swept over it, she understood.
+With trembling hands, she took it from him, and as her eyes swept over it, she understood.
 The paper and colored pencils used in the drawing were of low quality.
 The unusual bubbly texture was caused by the dampness of the attic.
 When they presented the paper to the children tomorrow, they would finally understand how much the two of them loved and cared for them.
 Frank had successfully hunted down the impossible.

-Her own brothers believed it to be a waste of a trip, when she commented on the drawing at the law office the night Frank left.
+Her own brothers believed it to be a waste of a trip when she commented on the drawing at the law office the night Frank left.
 But, he was determined to find it.
-He wanted them to know how much he loved them.
+He wanted the children to know how much he loved them.
 He went on a solo trip to Brooklyn, knocked on the orphanage door, and demanded the bag that Theodore O’Connor left behind, and after an hour of hunting, one of the older boys informed Frank that the bag was in the attic.
 He had found it on the pavement while taking the coal to the bin, and hid it upstairs so the headmaster wouldn’t toss it away.

 Catrina traced her fingertips over the family in the drawing: the man with short black hair, and a ruddy, exhausted complexion.
-The frail-looking woman with a long, thin face, her hair pulled back in a messy bun, or pony-tail, her stringy bangs falling in her eyes.
+The frail-looking woman with a long, thin face, her hair pulled back in a messy bun, or ponytail, her stringy bangs falling in her eyes.
 The children: a boy with red hair, two identical boys with black hair, and a young girl in the background with Theodore’s facial features.
 He, no “she” was a truly talented artist.